 Page-Reeves et al. (2013) identifies language barriers as a major deterrent for much of the Hispanic population in seeking medical care.
 The members of the Hispanic community who do not speak English often feel discouraged from seeking medical help since they do not feel they are welcome in doctors’ offices.
 Those who do speak English report feeling discriminated against or condescended to due to their accents.
 This language barrier causes many Hispanic individuals to only seek medical attention when absolutely necessary and not to engage in preventative care.

-It can be inferred from the combined economic and cultural barriers, that members of the Hispanic community are often deprived early intervention and educational advantages to which other ethnic groups in the United States have access.
+It can be inferred from the combined economic and cultural barriers that members of the Hispanic community are often deprived of early intervention and educational advantages to which other ethnic groups in the United States have access.
 The inability to speak or easily understand English causes many not to be able to participate in health education programs.
 Furthermore, the overall avoidance shown by the Hispanic population to health care creates a barrier early on in which children grow up unaware of certain health concerns.

-Health promotion would be defined by the Hispanic population as dissemination of educational materials aimed at improving access to preventative health care.
+Health promotion would be defined by the Hispanic population as the dissemination of educational materials aimed at improving access to preventative health care.
 De Heer et al. (2011) describe an experiment in which they demonstrated improved weight loss and exercise in Hispanic children who had merely been in contact with other children who had attended a health education class.
 The draw for improvement exist, but overcoming the barriers is necessary to effect change.

-As diabetes is the foremost health concern and affects such a large percent of the Hispanic population, educational material in spanish specific to the causes of diabetes would be an effective measure for raising awareness.
+As diabetes is the foremost health concern and affects such a large percent of the Hispanic population, educational material in Spanish specific to the causes of diabetes would be an effective measure for raising awareness.
 This would overcome the language and educational barriers.
 Since much of the care for pre-diabetic patients is work they do on their own, the factor of income will play a smaller role.

-The approach would have the primary goal of reducing risk by promoting better diet and exercise in both adults and youth.
+The approach would have the primary goal of reducing risk by promoting a better diet and exercise in adults and youth.
 The secondary goal is to directly address the already existing impact of the disease and attempt to treat it, which would also involve improvement of diet and exercise.
 The educational materials can include low impact activities that can be done by overweight people.
-Finally, a tertiary management of the condition is necessary.
-Diabetes screenings by Spanish speaking medical professionals available to the public along with the educational material would provide tertiary prevention and help soften the impact of the disease in the community by recognizing it before it becomes a larger health concern.
+Finally, tertiary management of the condition is necessary.
+Diabetes screenings by Spanish-speaking medical professionals available to the public along with the educational material would provide tertiary prevention and help soften the impact of the disease in the community by recognizing it before it becomes a larger health concern.

 The outlined plan is admittedly still affected by income as access to better foods and exercise equipment is restricted by budget.
 However, portion control can help in this regard, and this method of intervention does not involve medical bills.
 Though there are still limitations, a prevention program for diabetes that is entirely in Spanish and involves free materials would the best way to address the various barriers to health affecting the Hispanic population.